panzerdp/dmitripavlutin.com/content/posts/129-nodejs-es-modules/index.md

 }
 ```

 Same way another module `month.mjs` uses the ES module `import` syntax to import `monthFromDate()` function from `'month-from-date.mjs'` module.
-This module is run as a CLI script, and returns the month name of the date string passed as an argument:
+This module also runs as a CLI script, and prints the month name of the date string passed as an argument:

 ```javascript{1,3}
 // month.mjs (ES Module)